 If you’re looking for a payment system to integrate into your business’s online checkout experience, then WePay is yet another PayPal alternative to look into.
 The best part about WePay is that it can integrate with most POS providers.
 That said, you won’t be able to find much information about WePay pricing on their website, so be sure to request a demo from their team if you want a better idea of what WePay would cost your business.

 The PayPal competitor WireCard has been up and running since 1999, and they have been steadily beefing up their payment processing offerings since then.
 If you want to get an idea of what WireCard can offer your business, you’ll have to fill out their contact form on their website and wait for a member of their team to reach out to you.
 WireCard is a good option for businesses that need to be able to accept payments from around the world.

 Through WorldPay, you’ll be able to access WorldPay U.K., WorldPay U.S., or WorldPay Global for your business’s payment processing needs.
 Each of these offers online card payments, gateways services, data and analytics, and much more.
 WorldPay doesn’t offer pricing information on their website, so you’ll have to fill out an application to access necessary details on fees and costs that come with this PayPal alternative.
 Generally, transaction fees range between 2.7% + $0.30 and 2.9% + $0.30.

 Finally, your last PayPal alternative to look into is Zelle.
 Much like Venmo, Zelle is typically a consumer-focused payment solution.
 That said, if you need to make a one-off payment to a partner or vendor, then Zelle could be your free solution for small-scale payments.
+Zelle also works with a network of banks, so the bank you use for your business checking account might already be set up with Zelle.